LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_1/DCAF_Hands_On_1.md

 *Figure 2.10*
 </p>

-10. Save the changes in TCRL Host Main.vi.
-Go back to the Configuration Editor and update the classes for TCRL Host Module Includes.vi as you did for the TDMS Datalogger Module.
-Verify the CVT class is added to TCRL Host Module Includes.vi.
+10. Save the changes in **TCRL Host Main.vi**.
+Go back to the Configuration Editor and update the classes for **TCRL Host Module Includes.vi** as you did for the TDMS Datalogger Module.
+Verify the CVT class is added to **TCRL Host Module Includes.vi.**

 <p align="center">
 ![Figure 2.11 Host Includes Block Diagram](Pictures\fig_2_11_host_includes_block_diagram_2.jpg)